Skip to content

 • 86400: 24 hours

-This is the maximum number of IP addresses to use from the list, a value of 0 means all IPs (see note below).
-If you add an ipset with 50,000 IPs, and you set this value to 20,000; then you will only block the first 20,000.
+This is the maximum number of entries to load from a list.
+A value of 0 means all entries will be loaded (see note below).
+If you add a blocklist with 50,000 entries, and you set this value to 20,000; then you will only load the first 20,000 entries within the blocklist.

 URL